-How Debt Consolidation Programs Can Get Your Finances on Track
+How Do Debt Consolidation Programs Work?

-- Debt management plan vs. debt consolidation loan
+Debt management plan

 The benefits of using a debt management plan can include: